Farinata or socca is an easy recipe made by mixing chickpea flour and extra virgin olive oil, then baking it in the oven for about 20 minutes.

 - Remove some of the foam that forms on top of the chickpea batter.
 It tends to burn in the oven.

-They are essentially the same thing, except that farinata is the original dish that originated in Genoa (Italy), which is not too far from Nice, where socca is from.
+They are the same thing.
+The farinata is the original dish (called Pisan Gold in the past) that originated in Genoa (Italy).

-The same dish became popular across what is now called the French Riviera, up to Nice.
+The same dish became popular across what is now called the French Riviera (Provence), up to Nice.
 Back then, however, Nice was not part of France.

-From the 7th century, Nice was part of the Genoese league and later was part of the Duchy of Savoy till 1860, where Italian was spoken as the primary language.
+From the 7th century, Nice was part of the Genoese league (Genoa was a strong maritime republic) and later was part of the Duchy of Savoy till 1860, where Italian was spoken as the primary language.

 It's easy to imagine that the close relations of Nice with what is now modern Italy contributed to some spillovers of recipes and culinary traditions.

-For many more starter ideas, make sure to check out our starters category page.
+For many more starter ideas, check out our starters category page.

 - 1 cup chickpea flour or garbanzo bean flour